testomato/minicrawler/README.md

 Minicrawler
 ===========

 Minicrawler parses URLs, executes HTTP (HTTP/2) requests while handling cookies, network connection management and SSL/TLS protocols.
 By default it follows redirect locations and returns a full response, final URL, parsed cookied and more.
-It is designed to handle *many* request in parallel in a *single thread* by opening a socket for each connection.
+It is designed to handle *many* request in parallel in a *single thread*.
+It multiplexes connections, running the read/write communication asynchronously.
 The whole Minicrawler suite is licensed under the [AGPL license](license.txt).

 ## URL Library (libminicrawler-url)